nwg-piotr/tint2-executors/README.md

 ![scripts in action](http://nwg.pl/wiki-tint2-executors/my-panels-261118.jpg)

 ___
-**Attention: all the content described below this point are development versions, and may not contain latest changes.
+**Attention: all the content described below this point concerns development versions, which may not contain latest changes.
 Use of packages named above is strongly recommended.**
 ___

 ## [bbswitch-status-temp.sh](https://github.com/nwg-piotr/tint2-executors/blob/master/bbswitch-status-temp.sh)